-I extend my thanks to management and the Board for harmonising their efforts to improve the operations of the NSX.
+I express my appreciation to the Board, management and the staff as a whole for harmonising their efforts to improve the operations of the NSX and always striving for service excellence.

 The Management Commentary on pages 39 to 44 is outside the formal annual financial statements, but is integral to a better understanding of the NSX.